Theatre & Applied Theatre Scholarships

 Interview and Audition Procedures

-2. Following the submission of your application, you will be contacted to set up a 20-minute appointment time.
-Appointments are available from November through February.
+Following the submission of your application, you will be contacted to set up a 20-minute appointment time.
+In-person and remote appointments are available from December through February.
 We recommend that you request an appointment soon, as they fill up!

 Prepare an audition or presentation as follows: